Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 How To Catch Pollock From Shore

-During spring, pollocks move to shallow waters near the shore.
+During spring, pollocks move to shallow water near the shore.
 When you are fishing for pollocks from the shore, look for structures like jetties, breakwaters, harbors, marinas, ports, piers, and wrecks.
 Pollocks like structures and your chances of catching them will increase when you fish for them around structures from the shoreline.

 Additionally, study the water and look for troughs, deep holes, and pockets where pollocks may be holing out waiting to ambush baitfish that come with the currents.
 You can send your bait into the current and let it drift along the entrance of the structures to get a bite from pollocks.

 Sand eels, herrings, mackerels, and squid can be used as bait when fishing for pollock from the shore.
-You can use a light 1 to 2-ounce spinning rod that is about 9 feet in length with a small 3000 fixed spool reel a 15-pound braided mainline and a 15-pound fluorocarbon leader.
+You can use a light 1 to a 2-ounce spinning rod that is about 9 feet in length with a small 3000 fixed spool reel a 15-pound braided mainline and a 15-pound fluorocarbon leader.

 Pollock Fishing At Night